Starting Salary: $50,854 to $52,900

 - Ability to make decisions based on experience, good judgment, and established policies and procedures.

-- Ability to set priorities and simultaneously process multiple duties and responsibilities.
+- Ability to pay attention to detail in composing, typing and proofing materials; set priorities and simultaneously process multiple duties and responsibilities.

 - Knowledge of and ability to apply fundamentals of business English, spelling, grammar, punctuation, standard office practices and procedures.

 - Excellent telephone manner and experience dealing with the public.

 - Achieve and maintain advanced proficiency in the utilization of the Circuit Court’s HP or other case management system.

 - Ability to lift and transport stacks of court files to perform the essential functions of this position.

 - Ability to develop and maintain collaborative and professional working relationships with court personnel and the public.